harripd/burstH2MM/docs/source/Customization.rst

 .. image:: images/spEhist.png

-Just be aware, if you try to get a stiochiometry based value (any of them!) you will get an error:
+Just be aware, if you try to get a stoichiometry based value (any of them!) you will get an error:

 >>> hmm.dwell_ES_scatter(spdata.models[2])
 AttributeError: Parent BurstData must include AexAem stream